jsnfng/GarminPPG/README.md

 - pandas

 ### OTHER REQUIREMENTS
-Reading/writing excel with Pandas requires openpyxl.
-Head to your console and install
+This also requires openpyxl to read/write to Excel.
 ```
 pip install openpyxl
 ```
 ### FOLDER STRUCTURE
 Use the project file structure.
 Regarding input .fit files, the code must be pointed to a data directory somewhere with the following structure
-- Data (of whatever you want to call it)
+- Data (or whatever you want to call it)
   - Identifier 1_Condition
     - Identifier 1_Condition.fit
   - Identifier 2_Condition